 Apple may be looking to incorporate elements of ‘Augmented Reality’ into its displays and devices, in which computer-generated information is overlaid onto the real world.
 Examples could include real-time road signs and directions shown on a car windscreen, or location-based information that helps smartphone users navigate city streets.

 The patent talks in general terms about devices which might incorporate transparent displays, stating that “the device may be a portable electronic device, such as a tablet computer.
-Other electronic devices may also include a viewable media player, a cellular phone, a personal data organiser, another computer, or the like”.
+Other electronic devices may also include a viewable media player, a cellular phone, a personal data organizer, another computer, or the like”.
 It looks like Apple is keeping its options open for now.

 It is possible that Apple has already developed innovative transparent (or semi-transparent) screens in its secretive research labs, and is purely seeking to protect its intellectual property.
 However, it’s interesting to speculate about future products that may already be in development, especially considering Tim Cook’s recent comments regarding new product categories the company is working on.
 When the company’s CEO appeared on the Charlie Rose Show in the U.S., he stated “There are products we’re working on that no one knows about.
-That haven’t been rumoured about yet”.
+That haven’t been rumored about yet”.

 The patent credits Aleksandar Pance of Saratoga, CA as the inventor of U.S. Patent No. 8,890,771.